-In Los Angeles and the state of California, individuals are protected in regards to employment discrimination.
-Both federal and state laws make it illegal for employers to discriminate based on nationality, race, color, religion, sex, disability, and more.
-If you believe you have been treated unfairly in any part of the employment process, don’t hesitate to contact an attorney to learn more about your rights as an employee.
+In Los Angeles, California, individuals are legally protected against employment discrimination based on nationality, race, color, religion, sex, disability, and more.
+If you believe you faced mistreatment in any part of the employment process, don’t hesitate to contact an attorney to learn more about your rights as an employee.

-The definition of employment discrimination differs slightly depending on the state, but is essentially unfair treatment regarding an individual’s physical, genetic, or ethnic makeup.
-As an employee, there are many types of workplace discrimination that you should be aware of.
+The definition of employment discrimination differs slightly depending on the state but is essentially unfair treatment regarding an individual’s physical, genetic, or ethnic makeup.
+As an employee, there are many types of workplace discrimination that you should know.
 Federal law makes it illegal to discriminate against the following in all 50 states:

 - Medical condition

 - Age (40 and older)

 In addition to federal law, California state law also protects individuals based on:

 - Political activities or affiliations